 “Can I charge my phone on your computer?”

-That seemingly harmless favour that you might grant a colleague or even stranger, could be the reason your PC gets infected with dangerous viruses or malware, or could be compromise your most closely guarded online passwords – such as your internet banking credentials.
+That seemingly harmless favour that you might grant a colleague or even stranger, could be the reason your PC gets infected with dangerous viruses or malware.
+It’s even possible to compromise your most closely guarded online passwords – such as your internet banking credentials.

 The take home message from this demonstration is that you are trusting implicitly any unknown device when you connect it to your computer via USB.
 Of course, you know that your own devices are safe if you have never lent them to anybody else.

-However, if you do not know and trust the device you are connecting to your computer via USB, you could be allowing that device to make any change to your computer that you could make, or carry out any action that you could make.
+If you do not know and trust the device you are connecting to your computer via USB, then do not let it connect.
+It could potentially track any changes you make, or carry out any action that you could do all by saving information.